 In the poison section of the witch’s garden, the Foxglove are starting to come up.
 It’s too early for Castor Bean plants, but I did manage to clear out the last of the dead ones, still towering overhead like a forest.
 They are the most adept plants at self seeding I’ve come across.
 I find them popping up twenty or thirty yards from where I’ve had them planted, and of course, spend much of the beginning of summer pulling up volunteers from the garden itself.
 I’ve even had then start in the gravel driveway.
 I collect far more seeds than I need, considering I never have to plant them.
 I’ve got enough in here to produce enough Ricin to alert Homeland Security.
 But in truth, I keep them because they’re quite pretty.

-None of the Belladonna came back last year, ironic considering you were here.
-But then you never needed it really.
+None of the Belladonna came back last year.
 It’s said ladies in the Renaissance used to ingest it to dilate the pupils, to appear more beautiful.
 You need nothing to be more beautiful, and I prefer the way sometimes we catch each other’s eyes and the pupils dilate naturally.

-Every year I check for the Monkshood and Wolfsbane, but they never come up.
+Every year I check for the Monkshood and Wolfsbane, where I left the seeds, but they never come up.
 It’s a bit swampy there to be honest, and I should try again in a place a bit more favorable.
 I recall they like a woody environment, so it might work well under the Butterfly Bush, with the poison ivy for nefarious company.
 It’s not really a witch’s garden without them, is it?

 No sign of Hyssop yet, which became a border in the little cottage garden there.
 The Jasmine barely recovered last year and I think it’s time to accept that Jasmine just doesn’t do well here.
 Or at least in that location.
 I think I’ll stick to Moonflowers on those trellises, as they grow thick and cast shade on the couch and table.
 The Black Hollyhocks still come up there along with a variety of other flowers, half of which I forget from year to year what I’ve planted.

 The Magnolia Tree is trying to bloom, but the blossoms are burned from the last snow which fell as the blooms were starting.
-I built a patio under it today for you, for the bench that sets beneath it.
+I built a patio under it today, for the bench that sets beneath it.
 It’s the best place in the garden to sit in summer, where the branches hang low over head, the best canopy in the place.

 That’s as far as I got before the rain set in again.
 A few hours both days this weekend it held off for me, then washed away the debris I didn’t have a chance to pick up.